 Disclaimer: The information below is intended to serve as a guide to responsible waste management and does not supersede Delaware’s Regulations Governing Hazardous Waste (7 DE Admin.
 Code 1302).

-It remains the responsibility of the generator of any particular waste to make this hazardous waste determination.
-However, a steel aerosol can that does not contain a significant amount of liquid (i.e., emptied through puncturing, with a hazardous waste determination made on the drained contents to ensure proper disposal) would meet the definition of scrap metal, and if it is to be recycled, would be exempt from Delaware’s Regulations Governing Hazardous Waste.
+It remains the responsibility of the generator of any particular waste to make an accurate hazardous waste determination both on the empty can and the drained contents of the can.
+However, a steel aerosol can that does not contain a significant amount of liquid (i.e., emptied through puncturing, with a hazardous waste determination made on the drained contents to ensure proper disposal) would meet the definition of scrap metal, and if it is recycled, is exempt from Delaware’s Regulations Governing Hazardous Waste.

 Recycling punctured aerosol cans as a scrap metal will help reduce some hazardous waste regulatory requirements, save you money on disposal cost and be beneficial to the environment and the State of Delaware.